iisaka51/jp_prefecture/README.md

 # jp_prefecture.
-> Japan prefecture names and codes
+> Japan prefecture and city names and codes

 Simple utility to convert the name of japanese prefectures.

-- full_name from/to code (JIS X 0401-1973).
+- full_name from/to code (JIS X 0401-1973, JIX X 0402).
 - short_name to full_name
 - alphabet_name from/to full_name
 - validator for full_name and short_name, alphabet_name.
+- allow code as str or int.
 - support lists and pandas serires as input.
+- support checkdigits for citycode.

+currently alphabet_name and short_name only works for prefectures.

 Reference